+All staff recognise the important of transitions and working on a trauma informed way to support a child throughout their educational journey.
 In addition, all our staff receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.

-All our staff are aware of the process for making a referral to local authority children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.
+All our staff are aware of the process for making a referral to local authority children's social care and for statutory assessments under the Children Act 1989 (2004), especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.

-All staff should :-
+All staff should:

-- read and sign to say that they understand and will fully comply with the school's policies and procedures - read and sign to say that they understand parts 1 and 5 of 'Keeping Children Safe in Education' (2023) - identify concerns as early as possible and provide help, to prevent concerns from escalating and identify children who may be in need of extra help or who are suffering or are likely to suffer significant harm - attend annual whole school safeguarding training and other appropriate training identified - provide a safe environment in which children can learn - inform the DSL/DDSL of any concerns about a child immediately and before the end of the school day at the latest - inform the Headteacher of any concerns regarding an adult within school at the earliest opportunity - inform the Chair of Governors of any concerns regarding the Headteacher at the earliest opportunity - act on the concern and make the referral themselves if they feel the concern is not being taken seriously or escalate concerns to the Headteacher/Principal/Chair of Governors - ensure that timely information sharing is essential to effective safeguarding - ensure that fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children - ensure that the Data Protection Act (DPA) 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe - never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests - will speak to the DSL (or deputy) if they are in any doubt about sharing information
+- read and sign to say that they understand and will fully comply with the school's policies and procedures - read and sign to say that they understand parts 1 and Annex A (where applicable) of 'Keeping Children Safe in Education' (2024) - identify concerns as early as possible and provide help, to prevent concerns from escalating and identify children who may be in need of extra help or who are suffering or are likely to suffer significant harm - attend annual whole school safeguarding training and other appropriate training identified - provide a safe environment in which children can learn - inform the DSL/DDSL of any concerns about a child immediately and before the end of the school day at the latest, and always follow up by recording concerns, as per the school reporting procedure. - inform the Headteacher of any concerns regarding an adult within school at the earliest opportunity - inform the Chair of Governors of any concerns regarding the Headteacher at the earliest opportunity - act on the concern and make the referral themselves if they feel the concern is not being taken seriously or escalate concerns to the Headteacher/Principal/Chair of Governors - ensure that timely information sharing is essential to effective safeguarding - ensure that fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children - ensure that the Data Protection Act (DPA) 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe - never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests - will speak to the DSL (or deputy) if they are in any doubt about sharing information